AdobeDocs/campaign-standard.fr-FR/help/sending/using/monitor-deliverability.md

 250ok is a monitoring solution which provides IP and domain denylists, as well as reputation indicators.

 The information provided is real-time, which allows for a pro-active assistance.
-250ok a complementary solution to the Adobe deliverability internal tools.-->
+250ok a complementary solution to the Adobe deliverability internal tools.
+-->